DFHack/dfhack/docs/plugins/preserve-tombs.rst

 ``enable preserve-tombs``
     enable the plugin
-``preserve-tombs status``
+``preserve-tombs [status]``
-    check the status of the plugin, and if the plugin is enabled, lists all tracked tomb assignments ``preserve-tombs update``
+    check the status of the plugin, and if the plugin is enabled, lists all currently tracked tomb assignments ``preserve-tombs update``
     forces an immediate update of the tomb assignments.
-``preserve-tombs freq [val]``
-    changes the rate at which the plugin rechecks  and updates tomb assignments, in ticks (default is ``100``)
+This plugin automatically updates the tomb assignments once every 100 ticks.

 This tool runs in the background.